Is there a Fitbit for dogs? Yes, in fact, there are several!

 Whistle is very small – it measures at around 1.6″x 1.3″x .6″ and weight less than 1 ounce.
 It attaches to any collar or harness up to 1″ wide.
 It’s not recommended for pets under 8 lbs.

-Poof Pea is a pet activity tracker that’s on the more affordable end of the spectrum.
+The Poof Pea Pet Activity Tracker is another activity tracker, but it’s on the more affordable end of the spectrum.
 It’s incredibly small, measuring 1 inch – about the size of a quarter.
-It’s also super light, weighing only .25oz.
+It’s also super light, weighing only 1/4 ounce.

 While Poof Pea lacks many of the bells and whistles found in other pet activity monitors, it does its basic job fairly well.
 Like other pet activity trackers, Proof Pea syncs up and sends data via their app, which is available on both iOS and Android.